tsepeto/countries-django-api-project/README.md

 # Manage your data
 ## From admin console
-Admin Console Interface is an interface available to users that belong to the admin group.
+Admin Console Interface is an interface available to users that belong in the admin group.
 Through this interface one has access to data models entries and modification rights.
 I created an admin user for you.
 If you want to access in the admin console connect with your browser to the next link:  http://localhost:8000/admin/